-Learning to speak Slovenian is not impossible.
+Learning to speak Slovene is not impossible.
 It’s just really hard.

 The only reason we didn’t all suffer mental breakdowns was the immense patience of our teacher, Tanja Jerman.
 As the co-author of our textbook, she undoubtedly could have taught at any level and I admired her cheerful willingness to take on raw beginners.
 There was a more advanced beginner class for people such as the Serbs and Macedonians who already spoke another Slavic language, but our group had no such advantage.

-Adding to my misery was the fact that my son was taking the course for the second time, speaks fluent Polish, and was placed in a much higher class.
+Adding to my misery was the fact that my son was taking the course for the second time.
+He speaks fluent Polish (another Slavic language) so he qualified for a much higher class.
 Eager to show I had learned something, I proudly announced to him in Slovene that “I rode the dog to school this morning!”

-After a few days of games, drills and practice we could all ask and answer basic questions like what’s your name, where are you from, what’s your job, and how many languages do you speak.
-The four people in our group who enrolled in the optional afternoon conversation and practice course made faster progress.
+After a few days of games, drills and practice we could all ask and answer basic questions: what’s your name, where are you from, what’s your job, and how many languages do you speak.
+The four people in our group who enrolled in the optional afternoon conversation course made faster progress.

-Fortunately, the school provides plenty of opportunities to blow off a little steam, with an excursion or cultural activity planned every day and included with the course:
+Fortunately, the school provides plenty of opportunities to blow off a little steam.
+A daily excursion or cultural activity is included with the course:

 A walking tour of the national cemetery with monuments designed by the acclaimed Slovenian architect, Jože Plečnik.

 Making štruklji at a culinary workshop with Cook Eat Slovenia.
 And of course bowling!